How Do You Measure Your Life?

 4. Legacy

-A prime example of a legacy is the Nobel Prize bequeathed to the world by Alfred Nobel.
-He had read a mistaken orbituary of himself which mentioned the invention of dynamite as his main achievement.
+The Nobel Prize is a famous legacy.
+Alfred Nobel read a mistaken orbituary of himself which mentioned the invention of dynamite as his main achievement.
 Nobel decided that he wanted to leave the world a legacy of peace and contribution, not the legacy of death.
 Hence his Nobel Foundation which inspires so much good work today.

 We can’t all be Alfred Nobel, but we can decide what kind of legacy we want to leave.
-Perhaps you will raise a happy child who will make a difference to the world as an adult.
-Or you may build a company or organisation that will carry on the work you started even after you step away from the helm.
+Perhaps you will raise a happy child.
+Or you may build an organisation that will carry on the work you started.
 Your legacy could simply be a memory in others’ minds of the kind of person you were, as a role model for their own lives.

 To leave the world a bit better, whether by a healthy child, a garden patch, or a redeemed social condition; to know even one life has breathed easier because you have lived.
 This is to have succeeded.